Get it, girl.

 Practice makes perfect when it comes to love and dating.
 Do whatever it takes to get yourself in front of more potential love interests.
 Try online dating.
 Try speed dating.
 Put yourself out there and meet more people.
 Dating is a skill you can only improve by participation.

-People don’t recognize that in order to meet the right person, you’re probably going to have to meet a lot of people who aren’t right for you first.
+People don’t realize that meeting the right person requires you to meet many people who aren’t right for you first.
 Meeting more people has the dual benefit of helping you handle rejection better, which is incredibly valuable.

 7. Have some confidence in yourself!

-People who are successful in love have a strong, solid sense of themselves.
-A big part of having successful relationships is possessing high self worth and knowing how you’d like to be treated in a relationship.
+People who are successful in love have a solid sense of themselves.
+A big part of having a successful relationship is having self-worth and knowing how you want to be treated.

-If you’re happy single or coupled-up, you are going to have a much easier time attracting love than someone who struggles with their identity when they aren’t in a relationship.
+If you’re happily single or coupled up, you will have a much easier time attracting love than someone who struggles with their identity when they aren’t in a relationship.

 8. Always focus on what's in front of you.

 You know the heartbreak that leveled you?
 Staying stuck will make it so much harder to find someone new.
-You'll compare new partners to your failed relationship, but you’ll also be focused on what didn’t work out.
+You compare new partners to your failed relationship and focus on what didn’t work out.
 Since what you resist persists, you’re only inviting more heartbreak.
-Do what you have to do let go, and get over it, then resolve to move on.
+You must let go, accept it, and resolve to move on.

 9. Don't forget the things that make you happy.

-Often when people meet someone they are excited about, they start neglecting their hobbies, friends and passions.
+Often, when people meet someone they are excited about, they neglect their hobbies, friends, and passions.
 While I realize it’s tempting to clear off your schedule for a relationship, don’t.

-If you stop doing things you’re passionate about, you risk transferring all of that passion over to each new love interest.
-This puts a lot of pressure on the other person to be “your everything” and will throw the relationship off balance.
+If you stop doing things you’re passionate about, you risk transferring all of that passion to each new love interest.
+This puts pressure on the other person to be “your everything” and will throw the relationship off balance.
 Don’t give in to the tendency to forgo balance for your new love affair.

-If you’ve done this in the past, make an effort to keep up your separate interests once you meet someone.
+If you’ve done this in the past, try to keep up your separate interests once you meet someone.
 Your partner should respect that you have interests outside the relationship.
 If they don’t, it’s a sign of an unhealthy pairing.